karunendumishra/remix-project/README.md

 # Remix Project

 **Remix Project** is a platform for development tools that use a plugin architecture.
-It encompasses sub-projects including Remix Plugin Engine, Remix Libraries, and of course Remix IDE.
+It encompasses sub-projects including Remix Plugin Engine, Remix Libraries, and of course XIDE.

-**Remix IDE** is an open source web and desktop application.
+**XIDE** is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 Remix is used for the **entire journey of contract development with [Solidity language](https://soliditylang.org/)** as well as a playground for learning and teaching [Ethereum](https://ethereum.org/).

 Start developing using Remix on browser, visit: [https://remix.ethereum.org](https://remix.ethereum.org)